 San Mateo DUI Defense Lawyers

-At Ahmed & Sukaram, our San Mateo DUI defense lawyers have the skills and knowledge necessary to defend your DUI case in the State of California.
-If you are charged with DUI in the State of California, contact the dynamic legal team of Ahmed & Sukaram immediately.
+At Ahmed & Sukaram, Attorneys at Law, our San Mateo DUI defense lawyers have the skills and knowledge necessary to defend your DUI case in the State of California.
+If you are charged with DUI in the State of California, contact the dynamic legal team of Ahmed & Sukaram, Attorneys at Law, immediately.
 We are ready to fight to protect your rights, safeguard you job, and secure your freedom-no matter how serious the DUI charges are against you.
-You are not alone-call Ahmed & Sukaram today at 1-866-477-0965 or email us through this site in order to set up a no obligation consultation.
+You are not alone-call Ahmed & Sukaram, Attorneys at Law, today at Ahmed & Sukaram, Attorneys at Law or email us through this site in order to set up a no obligation consultation.
 If you prefer to video chat, please connect with us using Skype at Nafiz.Ahmed59.